taublast/DrawnUi.Maui/README.md

 ## Demo Apps

-* This repo includes a Sandox project for some custom controls, with playground examples, custom controls, maps etc
+* This repo includes a Sandbox project for some custom controls, with playground examples, custom controls, maps etc
 * More creating custom controls examples inside the [Engine Demo](https://github.com/taublast/AppoMobi.Maui.DrawnUi.Demo) 🤩 __Updated with latest nuget!__
 * A [dynamic arcade game](https://github.com/taublast/AppoMobi.Maui.DrawnUi.SpaceShooter) drawn with this engine, uses preview nuget with SkiaSharp v3.
 * A [drawn CollectionView demo](https://github.com/taublast/SurfAppCompareDrawn) where you could see how simple and profitable it is to convert an existing recycled cells list into a drawn one